 Finding Oregon's Long Lost Fire Lookout

-The hardest dang hike in North America is worth it
+35mm film photography proves the hardest dang hike in North America is worth it

 Devil's Peak could have no other name.
 The trail leading to the craggy top runs just over 3.5 miles, but gains some 3200 feet in elevation.
 I assured myself and my father it'd be just fine.
 I mean, how hard could three miles be?
 Initial online research seemed to answer the question with an emphatic REALLY EFFING HARD.
 I figured, what do they know?
 There's only one way to find out, and I bet the views would be worth it.

 Exploring lookout towers has been a favorite #content building activity of the IG and Tumblr sets for some time—and for right reason, they're incredible—but it wasn't really on my radar until I stumbled across an ancient looking online registry of US wildfire lookout towers about six months ago.
 After a bit of clicking and comparing to google maps, it became apparent that one of the better looking towers happened to be located just about a mile from the small forest service cabin my family has owned on Mt.
 Hood—an hour east of Portland, Oregon—for two decades.
 The tower we settled on had been manned by the USFS through the 1970s, but since left to the occasional volunteer.
 What was once an integral part of the Forest Service—watching for forest wild fires—has been all but forgotten.
 Now, day hikers looking for a solid challenge and a nice place to lay their head are responsible for keeping the structure standing.

 Since no one in the family had known of its existence, we gambled and hoped no one else in the PDX area did either (in hindsight, lol).
 So, on a warm, late summer morning my old man and I landed at the Cool Creak trailhead—after grabbing a maple bar from the world famous Huckleberry Inn in Government Camp, of course—and set out on what was to be a rather trying trail hike.